ticktronaut/resume/README.md

 ## Print

-**Print Button:** If JavaScript is activated, the PDF is opened in print-mode.
-If JavaScript is not activated, pressing the PDF-button just follows a link to the PDF-version.
+**Print Icon:** If JavaScript is activated, the PDF is opened in print-mode.
+If JavaScript is not activated, pressing the print-icon just follows a link to the PDF-version.

 **Browser Print:** For styling the print-version print.css was written.
 In the case that the browsers internal print tool is used print.css hides all content of the website and embeds the SVG-version of the cv.